 (Arnold) Neave; sons, David (Nancy) and Bruce; sister, Betsy Blackstock;

 brother, Phil and Joe; and grandchildren, Anthony, Brandon and Sara.
-Christan Diego Neave was added in 2003 and Sean Javier Neave in 2007.
+Christen Diego Neave was added in 2003 and Sean Javier Neave in 2007.

-George was an alumni of Lincoln Memorial University, Harrogate, Tenn.
+George was an alumnus of Lincoln Memorial University, Harrogate, Tenn.
 He

 served his country with honor during a long career in law enforcement with